-The following statutory rates are effective from 1 April 2019:
+The rates from 1 April 2020 are:

-The rate of Statutory Maternity, Paternity, Adoption and Shared Parental Leave will increase from £145.18 to £148.68 per week, as from 6 April 2019.
+Rate of Statutory Maternity, Paternity, Adoption and Shared Parental Leave will increase from £148.68 to £151.20 per week.

 Employers will be liable to pay Class 1A national insurance contributions on termination payments above £30,000 that are subject to income tax by the employee.
 The new measure will be introduced in the National Insurance Contributions Bill.

 Do you need further help with implementing these changes in the law?
 We can help you gain peace of mind and prevent exposing your business to any risks.
 Get in touch to find out how we can help.

 We will respond to your call back within 24 hours during business working hours×